mdavey/packetpal/README.md

 # packetpal

 A Python experiment with packet modems using AGWPE

+I wouldn't use, even as a reference, right now.